Privacy and NSW Trustee and Guardian

-NSW Trustee & Guardian will collect extensive information relating to our website in circumstances of unauthorised breaches of data which may include:
+NSW Trustee and Guardian will collect extensive information relating to our website in circumstances of unauthorised breaches of data which may include:

-- unauthorised attempts to access information that is not published on NSW Trustee & Guardian webpages
+- unauthorised attempts to access information that is not published on NSW Trustee and Guardian webpages

-- unauthorised tampering or interference with information published on NSW Trustee & Guardian webpages
+- unauthorised tampering or interference with information published on NSW Trustee and Guardian webpages

 - attempts to intercept messages of other users

 - attempts to compromise the security of the web server, breach the laws of the State of New South Wales or the Commonwealth of Australia, or otherwise interfere with the enjoyment of the webpages by other users.

 How is information used when you access our website?